Cabinet of Lee Jae Myung

-Lee Jae Myung assumed office as the 14th president of South Korea on 4 June 2025 and is expected to form a cabinet after winning the 2025 presidential election.
+Lee Jae Myung assumed office as the 14th president of South Korea on 4 June 2025 and formed a cabinet after winning the 2025 presidential election.

 Nomination

 He nominated Kim Min-seok as Prime Minister, while former Unification Minister Lee Jong-seok, former Deputy National Security Adviser Kim Hyun-jong, and diplomat-turned-politician Wi Sung-lac were reportedly among his potential picks for positions in national security and foreign affairs posts.
 Lee also nominated Rep. Kang Hoon-sik, a former DPK spokesman, as his first chief of staff, Lee Jong-seok for the director of the National Intelligence Service, Hwang In-kwon, a retired four-star Army general, as the chief of the Presidential Security Service, Wi Sung-lac as director of the National Security Council (NSC), and Rep. Kang Yu-jung, who was a spokeswoman for Lee's 2025 presidential campaign team, as his presidential spokesperson.

 Seeking to ensure continuity in state affairs, Lee turned down the resignation offers of holdover members of the previous cabinet, with the exception of Justice Minister Park Sung-jae.
 He met with Yoon's holdover cabinet on 5 June, including Acting Prime Minister Lee Ju-ho.

 By 23 June 2025, Lee had nominated numerous more ministers.
 On 23 June alone, he would nominate 10 ministers to his cabinet, including his defense, foreign affairs and unification ministers.
 His defense minister nominee Ahn Gyu-back will be the first civilian defense minister since 1961 upon confirmation.
 His unification minister nominee Chung Dong-young is known for his close engagement with North Korea during his previous tenure as the unification minister under the President Roh Moo-hyun.

 On 24 June 2025, Kim Min-Seok's two parliamentary day confirmation hearing began.
 The second and final confirmation hearing for Kim at the National Assembly was held on 25 June 2025.
 Kim Min-Seok underwent a two-day confirmation hearing process for his nomination as prime minister at the National Assembly on 24 and 25 June 2025.
 As of 30 June 2025, the motion to approve Kim's prime minister nomination was scheduled for no later than 3 July 2025.
 That same day, Lee named six new cabinet ministers, including two deputy prime ministers, and his longtime aide Jeong Seong-ho as South Korea's new Minister of Justice.

 As of 30 June 2025, Lee had nominated 17 of 19 cabinet ministers.
 On 30 June 2025, South Korea National Assembly Speaker Woo Won-shik stated that the motion to approve Kim's prime minister nomination would be voted on no later than 3 July 2025.
 The same day, Lee Jae-myung nominated six new cabinet ministers including two deputy prime ministers and tapping his longtime aide Jeong Seong-ho as the new Justice Minister and former President of Chungnam National University Lee Jin-sook, which shares similar name with the chairwoman of Korea Communications Commission Lee Jin-sook, as the new Education Minister.